Arkenon/xidea/wp-content/themes/xidea/readme.txt

 == Description ==

-Xidea Blocks is a block based Wordpress Theme.
+Xidea is a very simple block based Wordpress Theme.

 With the new pattern of Wordpress named full site editing (fse) you can edit whole website from site editor tool.